kmatlock92/Hello-world/README.md

 # Hello-world
 For shits Andy giggles
-I'M 25 AND i want to learn how to code.
+I'm 25 and I want to learn how to code.